 With branches at Romania's major cities, airports and travel routes, Sixt can fit seamlessly with your travel plans and you will soon be on the road and enjoying the sights of Romania.
-You might be surprised with what Romania has to offer the visitor, so we have included a Places of Interest section to help you with suggestions for sights you can visit when you rent a car in Romania.
+You might be surprised at what Romania has to offer the visitor.
 You might even decide to drive on the Transfagarasan in your chosen vehicle, described by some as the most beautiful road in Europe.

 Choosing the right rental car for your trip is important.
-All visitors have different needs and preferences and that is why we offer such a wide choice of vehicles for car rental in Romania.
-Our sedans range from large luxury models, ideal for longer trips, to compact city cars, which are great around town.
-SUVs are the perfect partner for exploring the countryside, while station wagons provide for those with additional luggage needs.
-Minivans mean that larger parties can still enjoy traveling together.
-Be sure also to check out our extensive options list.
-You can make sure that your rental vehicle fits with your preferences by selecting add-ons like enhanced insurance cover, child seats, navigation systems or winter tires.
+All visitors have different needs and preferences and that is why we provide such a wide choice of car categories on offer for car rental in Romania.
+Be sure also to check out our extensive options list as well so you can further tailor your rental to your needs.
+You can make sure that your rental vehicle fits with your preferences by selecting add-ons like enhanced coverage, child seats, navigation systems or winter tires.
 You can even specify a ski rack if you are heading for the slopes.
 Whatever your choice, it's a good idea to book early to ensure availability of your preferred car and options and to secure advantageous car rental deals in Romania.

 When you rent a car with Sixt in Romania, you will need to present a valid ID card or passport as proof of identity.
 The renter and any other drivers will also need a valid driver's license.
 A standard US license is acceptable.